Practising the ocarina effectively

 After a while, the new technique will take over and it becomes automatic.

-If you are interested in learning more about effective practice, I recommend reading some of the modern research on learning.
-The book How We Learn is an approachable summary.
-The ideas given here are a mixture of research and experience from self study.
+The book How We Learn is an good resource on effective learning, and the ideas I have given here are a mixture of research and experience from self study.
 I advise that you study your own learning; what works best for you may be different.